yuanjia01/yuanjia01.github.io/_posts/2021-12-11-krippendorffs-alpha.md

 You might suggest, "Let's measure how often the labels from different annotators agree."
 If agreement is low, then we know something is wrong and we can take steps to clarify the labeling guidelines, retrain the annotators, or in the worst case, replace the low-performing annotators.
-How one makes this judgment to fire someone is a different, entirely human, matter.
+(How one makes this judgment to fire someone is a different, entirely human, matter!)

 There is a metric tailor-made for inter-annotator agreement: [Krippendorff's alpha](https://en.wikipedia.org/wiki/Krippendorff%27s_alpha).
 I had no prior